 - Both models are ideal for a portable compact device for that second TV in your home.

 - But if you need more features and memory then moving up to a set-top box for a few dollars more may be a better choice as your main player in the house.

 If you like the idea of having voice commands to search for produces and other cool features like turning lights on and making grocery lists then the Amazon Fire TV with Alexa Voice Control is a great choice to start building your smart home.

-As of November 2017 the Amazon Fire TV Stick Basic Edition See my full review. has been made available in Canada and is set to be release in 100 countries worldwide.
+As of November 2017, the Amazon Fire TV Stick Basic Edition See my full review. has been made available in Canada and is set to be released in 100 countries worldwide.
 Right now the Basic Edition is quite a bid cheap then the Roku but with no gaming or voice activation support.

 Roku Stick VS Amazon Fire Stick

 |Features Included||Roku Express + Stick||Amazon Fire Stick Ultra 4k|